jbadomics/shell-novice-msi/_episodes/02-filedir.md

 {: .bash}

 ~~~
-Applications Documents    Library      Music        Public
-Desktop      Downloads    Movies       Pictures
+data-shell
 ~~~
 {: .output}

-(Again, your results may be slightly different depending on your operating system and how you have customized your filesystem.)
+(Again, your results may be slightly different depending on how you have customized your filesystem.
+If you have worked on MSI systems before, you will see other directories listed.)

 `ls` prints the names of the files and directories in the current directory in alphabetical order,